100 Effective Accommodations

 - Use hand signals to cue behavior (e.g. attention, responding, etc.).

-- Use advance organizers.
+- Use behavioral contracts.